This Handy New Device Might Help KO Cholera

 That kind of localized contamination data, Clayton says, may help communities contain outbreaks: "The whole idea is that we're not just detecting really fast, but we're also able to stop them before they become too widespread."

-But cholera experts like David Sack, an epidemiologist at the Johns Hopkins Bloomberg School of Public Health have pointed to issues with Clayton's device.
-For one thing, it only samples a tiny drop of water ... and it could happen to be a drop with no bacteria in it, even taken from contaminated water.
+Cholera experts like David Sack, an epidemiologist at the Johns Hopkins Bloomberg School of Public Health, have pointed to issues with Clayton's device.
+For one thing, it samples only a tiny drop of water, which could happen to be a drop with no bacteria in it, even if taken from contaminated water.

-Clayton says they're working on what she calls a concentrator: "So that we can take bigger volumes of water and concentrate it down."
-That would make it easier to find the cholera bacteria even it's only present in low levels.
+Clayton says they're working on what she calls a concentrator: "so that we can take bigger volumes of water and concentrate it down."
+That would make it easier to find the cholera bacteria even when only present in low levels.

 Another question some epidemiologists have raised is whether the device will work in places where it's needed.
 Clayton says they've already done some initial field tests in Bangladesh and more are planned for the fall.